Onestop-advanceAI/AML/README.md

 Two approaches to use AML functions:
 ### Open API Approach

 This is the simplest way to do AML screening and monitoring.
-Just copy the following command to your shell, replace *YOUR_ADVAI_KEY* with your *ADVAI_KEY*, and then execute it.
-After execution completes, you will get a `transactionId`, via which you can get a detail screening transaction result in the OSP.
+Just copy following command to your shell, replace *YOUR_ADVAI_KEY* with your own *ADVAI_KEY*, and then execute it.
+After complete, you will get a `transactionId` in the response.
+Later, you can retrieve detail screening result in the OSP portal.

-This shell command only instructs OSP to screen a user: `referenceId` is `kun0991412224124` and `name` is `David`, and adds the user to our profile set.
+The sample shell instructs OSP to screen a user: `referenceId` is `kun0991412224124` and `name` is `David`, and adds the user to our profile set.
+You have to set the mode to be 2 if you also want to monitor `kun0991412224124` risk(e.g., screening its risk periodically).
 Please refer [AML Screening Monitoring](https://github.com/Onestop-advanceAI/APIRepostiroy/blob/master/open_apis/aml_monitoring_screening.md) to check other parameters.

 ```shell